erpox/agrak-react-challenge/README.md

 - You *must* use Typescript
 - You can use any CSS framework you want
-- You can use any state management library you want (Redux, MobX, Zustand, React Query etc.)
+- You *must* use React Query as a State management library
 - You can use any routing library you want
 - You can use any HTTP client library you want